kolosovpetro/SumsOfPowersViaCentralFiniteDifferencesAndNewtonFormula/README.md

 ## Abstract

-In this manuscript, we derive closed-form expressions for multifold sums of powers using Newton's interpolation formula in central differences, evaluated at an arbitrary integer point $t$.
-We further show that Knuth's formula for multifold sums of odd powers arises naturally from Newton's interpolation formula in central differences evaluated at zero.
-Additionally, we provide Wolfram Mathematica programs to validate the main results.
+In this manuscript, we derive closed formulas for multifold sums of powers of integers by combining the central Newton interpolation formula with hockey-stick identities for binomial coefficients.
+We further obtain representations of multifold sums of powers in terms of Stirling numbers of the second kind and Eulerian numbers.
+Finally, we provide Wolfram Mathematica programs for the efficient verification of the derived identities.

 ## Related projects